approvals/ApprovalTests.Python.StarterProject/README.md

 * `tests` & `project` folders - to keep your production code and tests seperate
 * Sample tests that pass - to get you off to a great start
 * [MDSnippets intergration](https://github.com/simonCropp/MarkdownSnippets) to easily add code snippets to your markdown documentation

-## Getting Starter

-If you are familar with python, you can either download the zip or fork the code.
-If you are having any difficulties, We suggest you watch the [getting started video]()

 ## Recommended Tooling?